-Why most places have more than one line
+Why some places have more than one line

 Then there are parans — points where two lines cross at the same latitude.
-A paran transmits the combined energy of both planets along that whole latitude, so a place can carry a line's flavour even when that line doesn't visibly pass through it.
-Add parans to overlapping bands and you can see why a single location often speaks in several planetary voices at once.
+Tradition reads the planetary combination along that latitude, so a paran can add context even when neither angular line visibly passes through the city.
+If the map remains quiet after measuring the lines and checking parans, use the guide to line-light locations rather than stretching a distant line until it fits.
 If the basics are still fuzzy, start with all ten lines explained and how to read your map.

 What happens when lines stack